soto-project/soto/README.md

 - You want to change the configuration for the HTTP client used.
 - You want to provide your own custom built HTTP client.

-## Using AWSSDKSwift with Vapor
+## Using Soto with Vapor

 Integration with Vapor is pretty straight forward.
-Although be sure you use the correct version of AWSSDKSwift depending on which version of Vapor you are using.
+Although be sure you use the correct version of Soto.
 See the [compatibility](#compatibility) section for details.
 Below is a simple Vapor 3 example that extracts an email address, subject and message from a request and then sends an email using these details.
 Take note of the `hopTo(eventLoop:)` call.
-If your AWS SDK is not working off the same `EventLoopGroup` as the Vapor `Request` this is a requirement.
+If Soto is not working off the same `EventLoopGroup` as the Vapor `Request` this is a requirement.

 ```swift
 import Vapor